-Silica is a mineral, that when heated to high temperatures it melts and forms glass.
-In a ceramic glaze, the silica melts to form a liquid glass which coats the pottery.
+Silica is a mineral, that when heated to high temperatures melts and forms glass.
+In a ceramic glaze, the silica melts to form a liquid glass that coats the pottery.
 When the glaze cools the glass hardens to form a glossy hard coat on the pottery.

 However, the silica melts at 3110F (1710C) which is a much higher temperature than ceramic kilns reach.
 So, the other key ingredient in ceramic glaze is flux.
 A flux is an oxide that lowers the temperature at which silica melts.

 The last key ingredient is alumina, which acts as a stiffening and stabilizing agent in the glaze.
 It helps the glaze adhere to the ceramic surface.

 Also, alumina is added to glaze in the form of a powdered clay like ball clay.
 When clay is fired, it shrinks.
 By adding alumina in clay to the glaze, the glaze will also shrink a bit too.
 This helps the glaze shrink at the same rate as the clay.
 As a result, the glaze will fit the clay better.

 What is the Second Firing of Clay Called?

 The last section was an overview of what happens to glaze when it is fired.
 However, there are many different approaches to glaze firing clay.
 One of the main differences is the temperature at which glaze is fired.

 Glaze manufacturers will specify what temperature a glaze is designed to be fired at.
 Most commercially available glazes are either low fire earthenware glaze or mid-fire stoneware glazes.